Under Development. Contributions and corrections welcome.

 MID

-Port Clearance - First MID awarded for Mine Disposal.
+Port Clearance - First MID awarded for mine disposal.

 Second MID awarded posthumously for gallantry and undaunted devotion to duty in clearing Messina harbour of enemy demolition charges Aug 43.